-If you or members of your group are brand new to the world of sponsorship, please consider attending one of monthly information and training sessions.
+If you or members of your group are new to the world of sponsorship, please attend one of monthly information and training sessions.
 We believe it’s the best way to learn about sponsorship.
-You also have an opportunity to ask questions of our sponsorship coordinator.
 To find out more about sponsorship, please contact our Sponsorship Coordinator, Roya Atmar, at 613-232-9634, ext.
 305, or at email@example.com.

 The Private Sponsorship Toolkit is a practical resource created by the Canadian Council for Refugees.
 The toolkit provides information on how to prepare documents, resources for sponsors and refugees.

 The Refugee Sponsorship Training Program is funded by the federal government to provide information and training to sponsors and refugees.

 Refugee613 regularly organizes information and training session in English, French and Arabic on the private sponsorship of refugees.
 It also provides clear definitions of the different types of sponsorship as well as additional links to resources.